eslint/rfcs/designs/2026-custom-base-path/README.md

 Another effect of `matchExternal: true` is that directories outside the base path will never be considered ignored (when calling `configArray.isDirectoryIgnored()`).

 In the ESLint repository, a new feature flag, `unstable_external_file_matching`, will set `matchExternal: true` on all config arrays.
-With these changes, users will be able to lint files outside the location of a specified config file by providing a path or pattern for those files on the command line, for example:
+With these changes, users will be able to lint files outside `cwd` by providing a path or pattern for those files on the command line, for example:

 ```shell
 npx eslint --flag=unstable_external_file_matching --config=eslint.config.js "../**/*.js"